ebergstedt/CruDapper/README.md

 CruDapper uses SQL autogeneration and parameterized queries, together with reflection to provide CRUD functionality to the fast and excellent .NET ORM Dapper. **All basic CRUD methods support both single and multiple object execution and reading**.
 GET methods also support easy filtering on deleted rows (provided the table implements IDeletable).

+CruDapper features **automatic value assignment of interfaces upon any CRUD execution**, such as setting UpdatedAt to the current date when using Update.
+Check InterfaceHelper.cs if you wish to implement or change the behavior.

+CruDapper **caches reflection results for improved performance**, just like Dapper.

 Please refer to the provided Test project for detailed examples and syntax.

 # Example usage